FinReporting: An Agentic Workflow for Localized Reporting of Cross-Jurisdiction Financial Disclosures: System

 \subsection{Conditional Expert Review Layer}

-\model\ supports targeted human review for special cases flagged as \texttt{NEED\_REVIEW} or when large discrepancies are detected.
-Reviewers inspect the system-provided audit trail and evidence snippets to resolve conflicts efficiently.
-For demonstration, we also provide structured evaluation templates and ablation-style comparisons to quantify how verification and repair affect extraction completeness and localization consistency.
+\model\ supports targeted human review for cases flagged as \texttt{NEED\_REVIEW} or large discrepancies.
+Reviewers inspect audit trails and evidence to resolve conflicts.
+For demonstration, we provide structured templates and ablation comparisons to quantify how verification and repair affect extraction completeness and localization consistency.